 For pet owners who are interested in a more natural form of treatment versus Non-Steroidal Anti-Inflammatories (NSAIDs) will want to discuss if PEMF is a good option.

-Licking Valley Veterinary Services is pleased to be teaming up with Susan Dickerson.
-Susan is the owner of Cork and Mane riding stable and has extensive experience with horses and dogs.
-She is certified through… Susan works closely with Dr. Glaza to offer your pet the best and most holistic treatment available.
+Licking Valley Veterinary Services is pleased to be teaming up with Susan Dickinson.
+Susan is the owner of Cork and Mane and has extensive experience with horses, cats, dogs and livestock.
+She works closely with Dr. Glaza to offer your pet the best and most holistic treatment available.

 We Are Currently Booking PEMF Appointments!